 Pump some cleaning foam onto the customer’s eyelid and not directly onto the lash line because it’s a more pleasant feeling for your customer.
-Use a cashmere brush or a lip wand to thoroughly clean lashes from the roots.
-Remove the majority of the makeup residue with a damp cotton pad and then ask your customer to tilt her head to the side to rinse off the residue.
+Next, use a cashmere brush or a lip wand to thoroughly clean lashes from the roots.
+Finally, remove most of the makeup residue with a damp cotton pad, and then ask your customer to tilt her head to the side to rinse off the residue.

 NB!
 Always use saline to rinse before treatments as the salts in the saline start opening the cuticles gently.
-This will help lotions to penetrate the hair easier.
+This will help lotions to penetrate the hair more manageably.

 Step 3: Determine if your customer has regular or sagging eyelids